hipposareevil/books/images/query/README.md

 # Intro

 **Query** is microservice for querying the [google books api](https://developers.google.com/books/docs/v1/getting_started).

 It is necessary to obtain a [google api key](https://support.google.com/cloud/answer/6158862) before using this endpoint.

-# Set google api key for application
+# Set Google API key for application
 Once you've obtained an API key, set it in a *.env* file next to the root docker-compose.yml with the format:
 ```
 GOOGLE_API_KEY=A...yourkeyhere